 Although vampires were never fully off the radar before Twilight, it was the trigger for the genre becoming oversaturated, and I feel like it never quite bounced back or earned the respect back.

+The main concern when wondering will vampire books ever recover from Twilight, is about how the genre is doing today.
 In the fan-fiction world vampire books are as popular as ever, but commercially…

 They’re actually not doing badly.
 There are a good few vampire books coming out this year.

 Vampires aren’t as popular as they were in the Twilight era.
 Twilight came in at the tail end of the Harry Potter films so it was almost trying to fill the gap before it had even opened.
 As Harry Potter came to an end, there was a lot of “what’s the next Harry Potter?” speculation.
 Of course, who knew that to this day the Boy Who Lived refuses to die.

 Once vampires had run their course dystopian fiction took it’s place with The Hunger Games, and Divergent being the forerunners.
 The black vampire wall in my local bookshop was replaced with Hunger Games knock-offs.
 There was also a very very brief YA and movie phase of… tragic love stories, triggered by The Fault in Our Stars.